d-k-ivanov/docs/docs/Dev_Langs/C_and_Cpp/ECE_CMU_Standards/C_Coding_Standard.md

 ### Global Constants

+It's tradition for global constants to named this way.
+You must be careful to not conflict with other global _#define_s and enum labels.

 * Global constants should be all caps with '\_' separators.

-Justification:

-* It's tradition for global constants to named this way.
-You must be careful to not conflict with other global _#define_s and enum labels.

 Example: